Last Updated on

 It has enough substance to hold folks over for any unexpected dinner delays, and it isn’t similar to anything I have made for actual dinner.

-When I am serving this as part of a cocktail party spread, I serve it alongside marinated olive salad, blue cheese spread, and crudites.
+When I am serving this as part of a cocktail party spread, I serve it alongside a marinated olive salad, blue cheese spread, and crudites.

 You can make this as creamy as you’d like, but I make mine in a pate consistency, minus any organ meat.
-This girl does not do organ meat, yuck and double yuck.
+This girl does not do organ meat, just ewww.

 If I don’t intend to make soup or noodles in the near future, I freeze the broth for another day.
 No need wasting a perfectly good beef broth.